dstackai/dstack/docs/docs/guides/tasks.md

 any ports, the command will forward them to your local machine for secure and convenient access.

 ??? info "Using .gitignore"
-    When running a dev environment, `dstack` uses the exact version of code that is present in the folder where you use the `dstack run` command.
+    When running a task, `dstack` uses the exact version of code that is present in the folder where you use the `dstack run` command.

     If your folder has large files or folders, this may affect the performance of the `dstack run` command.
 To avoid this,